ika-rwth-aachen/docker-ros/README.md

 If your ROS-based repository requires system dependencies that cannot be installed by specifying their [rosdep](https://docs.ros.org/en/independent/api/rosdep/html/) keys in a `package.xml`, you can use the special `additional-debs.txt` file.

 Create a file `additional-debs.txt` in your `docker` folder and list any other dependencies that need to be installed via `apt`.

+#### Python Dependencies (`pip`)

+If your ROS-based repository requires Python dependencies that cannot be installed by specifying their [rosdep](https://docs.ros.org/en/independent/api/rosdep/html/) keys in a `package.xml`, you can use the special `additional-pip-requirements.txt` file.

+Create a file `additional-pip-requirements.txt` in your `docker` folder and list any other dependencies (and version number) that need to be installed via `pip`.

 #### Custom Installation Script